Running shrimp under the broiler is a lightning-fast path to dinner

 For the salad: In a large bowl, whisk together the lemon zest and juice, oil, syrup, salt and pepper.

-Using a Y-peeler or mandolin, shave the zucchini from top to bottom into thin ribbons, rotating the zucchini as you go.
+Using a Y-peeler or mandoline, shave the zucchini from top to bottom into thin ribbons, rotating the zucchini as you go.
 Stop shaving when you reach the seeded core.
 Discard the cores.

 Step 4